Trump draws cheers and boos while marking 9/11 by attending a New York Yankees game

 With Trump on hand, all stadium entrances featured metal detectors and Secret Service agents, some with sniffer dogs, while New York Police Department helicopters thundered overhead.

 Authorities opened the gates three hours before the first pitch, and long lines began forming even before that, though most of the crowd moved into the stadium smoothly.
 The Yankees said ticketholders were “strongly urged to arrive as early as possible.”
-The Secret Service also said extra time would likely be needed while asking fans to consider leaving their bags at home.
+The Secret Service asked fans to consider leaving their bags at home.

-That followed Trump's appearance at the U.S. Open men's final in Queens last weekend sparking security lines long enough that some fans didn’t make it to their seats until more than an hour into the match, despite organizers delaying its start by 30 minutes.
+Faster-moving lines followed Trump's appearance at the U.S. Open men's final in Queens last weekend, which sparked security lines long enough that some fans didn’t make it to their seats until more than an hour into the match, despite organizers delaying its start by 30 minutes.

 Thursday's game is Trump’s eighth major sporting event since returning to the White House in January.
 He attended the Super Bowl in New Orleans, the Daytona 500, UFC fights in Miami and Newark, New Jersey, the NCAA wrestling championships in Philadelphia, the FIFA Club World Cup final in East Rutherford, New Jersey, and last weekend's U.S. Open match.

-The Yankee Stadium scoreboard featured a large MLB logo over an American flag and a red, white and blue ribbon under the inscription “September 11, 2001, We Shall Not Forget.”
+The Yankee Stadium scoreboard featured a large Major League Baseball logo over an American flag and a red, white and blue ribbon under the inscription “September 11, 2001, We Shall Not Forget.”

 Trump was born in the New York borough of Queens and, though he's lived in Florida in recent years, White House press secretary Karoline Leavitt said he “remains a New Yorker at heart.”
 Still, Trump's appearances at baseball games haven't always been welcomed by fans.